Judge OKs $626 million settlement in Flint water litigation

 Corey Stern, another key lawyer in the case, said he represented “many brave kids who did not deserve the tragedy put on them.”

-Flint managers appointed by then-Gov. Rick Snyder and regulators in his administration allowed the city to use the Flint River in 2014-15 without treating the water to reduce corrosion.
-As a result, lead in old pipes broke off and flowed through taps.
+In a money-saving move, Flint managers appointed by then-Gov. Rick Snyder and regulators in his administration allowed the city to use the Flint River in 2014-15 while another pipeline was being built from Lake Huron.
+But the river water wasn't treated to reduce corrosion.
+Lead in old pipes broke off and flowed to homes as a result.

 There is no safe level of lead.
 It can harm a child's brain development and cause attention and behavior problems.